Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/157-openidconnect/1574-oidc_authorizationcode.md

 weight : 1574
 ---

+This page describes a configuration of the [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/).
+Check the [OpenID Connect plugin documentation](https://developer.konghq.com/plugins/openid-connect/#authorization-code-flow) to learn more about it.

 #### Installing OpenID Connect Plugin

 All Keycloak settings are available for the OIDC plugin in the following address:

 ````
 curl http://localhost:8080/realms/kong/.well-known/openid-configuration | jq
 ````